Your Excellency President Kibaki

 The scholars who conducted the survey also described a sense of realism among Africans – an understanding that progress does not come as a steady wave, but rather as a series of surges and setbacks.
 Out of that realistic spirit has come a strong sense that the African story will have a happy ending.

-These investments will build on past AKDN activities here - in the fields of business and finance, the media, health care, education, transport, infrastructure investment - and others.
-They reflect our respect and affection for the Kenyan people - and for the sense of promise which I recall from my childhood in Kenya, and which I continue to feel on every return visit.
+These investments will build on past AKDN activities here – in the fields of business and finance, the media, health care, education, transport, infrastructure investment - and others.
+They reflect our respect and affection for the Kenyan people - and for the sense of promise which I recall from my childhood in

-I said a moment ago that I had two objectives as I mark this Jubilee year - the second one was to put into historical perspective some of my experiences over this half century.
+I said a moment ago that I had two objectives as I mark this Jubilee year—the second one was to put into historical perspective some of my experiences over this half century.

 As you know, my principal preoccupation has been with the developing world, watching as it has oscillated between hope and disappointment.
 The disappointments often resulted from the false hope that one theory or one dogma, one person or one party had all the answers to the riddles of development.